THE NEW YORK TIMES SINGAPORE: Clothes That Make You Dance

 These are clothes "[women] can work and certainly dance in," Lee confides.

 Lee was trained in fashion at the Nanyang Academy of Fine Arts and Central Saint Martins.
-She founded her eponymous brand six years ago in Israel.
+She founded her eponymous brand abroad six years ago.
 Three years later, she moved the brand back to her home country, Singapore.
-Both Lee and her Israeli partner still lives in Israel, "we are shuttling in between both Singapore and Israel...
-We have studios in both places where we would work on our collections."

 Her design process is very much the traditional, romantic method.
 "We start from inspirations which stem from our environments, pen it down as sketches, source for suitable fabrics, create artworks – pretty much the old school style."